ruggiero/galstep/README.md

 ## About

-This code uses the algorithm found in Springel & Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the code GADGET-2, including a thin isothermal gas component which must me relaxed for a few hundred Myr to reach equilibrium.
+This code uses the algorithm found in Springel, Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the code GADGET-2, including a thin isothermal gas component which must me relaxed for a few hundred Myr to reach equilibrium.